nikolaussucher/biology-text/docs/bioenergetics 2.md

 The discovery that enzymes could be crystallized eventually allowed their structures to be solved by x-ray crystallography.
 This was first done for lysozyme, an enzyme found in tears, saliva and egg whites that digests the coating of some bacteria; the structure was solved by a group led by David Chilton Phillips and published in 1965.
 This high-resolution structure of lysozyme marked the beginning of the field of structural biology and the effort to understand how enzymes work at an atomic level of detail.

 Naming conventions
-An enzyme's name is often derived from its substrate or the chemical reaction it catalyzes, with the word ending in -ase.:8.1.3 Examples are lactase, alcohol dehydrogenase and DNA polymerase.
+An enzyme's name is often derived from its substrate or the chemical reaction it catalyzes, with the word ending in -ase.
+Examples are lactase, alcohol dehydrogenase and DNA polymerase.
 Different enzymes that catalyze the same chemical reaction are called isozymes.:10.3

 Enzymes are generally globular proteins, acting alone or in larger complexes.
 The sequence of the amino acids specifies the structure which in turn determines the catalytic activity of the enzyme.
 Although structure determines function, a novel enzymatic activity cannot yet be predicted from structure alone.
 Enzyme structures unfold (denature) when heated or exposed to chemical denaturants and this disruption to the structure typically causes a loss of activity.
 Enzyme denaturation is normally linked to temperatures above a species' normal level; as a result, enzymes from bacteria living in volcanic environments such as hot springs are prized by industrial users for their ability to function at high temperatures, allowing enzyme-catalysed reactions to be operated at a very high rate.